 The Town of Brookline receives a relatively large number of applications for home-based businesses, owing to the rural character of the town and to the rising popularity of home employment due to technological advances.
 While the town may legally prohibit all commercial activities in the residential-agricultural district, it recognizes that many Home Businesses may be beneficial to the community as a whole and can be carried on with minimal or no impact on the neighborhood in which they are situated.
-Therefore, by placing reasonable restrictions on these activities and allowing only Home Businesses which meet those standards, the town intends to preserve the character of residential neighborhoods and to guarantee all residents freedom from nuisance and potential negative impacts resulting from commercial activity in residential areas.
-No authorized Home Business shall be permitted to operate in a manner that exceeds the requirements set forth in this Ordinance.
+Therefore, the Town of Brookline has determined that the right to conduct a home business should be subject to an initial screening by an appropriate land use board to determine if the proposed use complies with the standards enunciated herein and, upon such determination, the issuance of a special permit to conduct such use.
+Therefore, pursuant to RSA 674:21, the Planning Board is authorized to conduct a hearing on any request for a special permit to conduct a home business, and shall determine, at said hearing, whether the proposed use is compatible with the standards set forth below.
+The Planning Board, in exercising this authority, following hearing, may grant the permit, deny the permit, or grant the permit subject to reasonable restrictions, as it deems necessary to preserve the character of residential neighborhoods and to provide residents freedom from nuisance and potential negative impacts resulting from commercial activity in residential areas.